This is a guestpost from Crisp Chat.

 Live chat has become something inevitable for companies, even though only a small amount of them offer live chat.
 In order to engage with customers, Live chat is now an incredible tool to create reactive and proactive support that will help users to reach their goals.

 Another growing trend for boosting conversation in 2019 is in-app messaging.
 In-app messaging is a tool that helps to automate customers messages based on their interaction with your product.
-There are lots of companies that offer in-app messaging and live chat; to begin, check out Crisp or Zendesk.
+There are lots of companies that offer in-app messaging and live chat; to begin, check out Crisp, Zendesk among many others helpdesk softwares.

 What is in-app messaging?